Andrey Serdyukov

-Andrey Nikolaevich Serdyukov (Андрей Николаевич Сердюков; born 4 March 1962) is a Russian Airborne Forces colonel general who was commander of the Russian Airborne Forces from 2016 to 2022.
+Colonel General Andrey Nikolayevich Serdyukov (Note: Андрей Николаевич Сердюков) (born 4 March 1962) is a Russian Airborne Forces officer who was commander of the Russian Airborne Forces from 2016 to 2022.
 He also commanded the Operational Group of the Russian Armed Forces in Syria from 2022 to 2023 and has been the Chief of the Joint Staff of the Collective Security Treaty Organization since 2023.

 Serdyukov served in the Soviet Airborne Forces as a junior officer and rose to battalion command.
 He graduated from the Frunze Military Academy and became a deputy regimental commander in the Russian Airborne Troops and then a regimental commander.
-Serdyukov fought in the First Chechen War and served as a deputy brigade commander in Kosovo, participating in the Incident at Pristina airport.
+Serdyukov fought in the First Chechen War and served in the Russian military contingent in Kosovo, participating in the Incident at Pristina Airport.
 Between 2002 and 2003 he led the 138th Guards Motor Rifle Brigade and in 2004 took command of the 106th Guards Airborne Division.

 After graduating from the Military Academy of the General Staff in 2009, Serdyukov became deputy commander of the 5th Red Banner Army, taking command of the army in 2011.
 In 2013, he became deputy commander and then chief of staff of the Southern Military District.
 While in this position, Serdyukov led troops in the annexation of Crimea by the Russian Federation and commanded Russian troops in the Donbas.
 He became commander of the Russian Airborne Troops in October 2016 and was replaced in June 2022 by Mikhail Teplinsky.

-Early life and Soviet military career
+Early life and career

 According to official Russian sources, Serdyukov was born on 4 March 1962 in Uglegorsky, Tatsinsky District, Rostov Oblast.
 Other sources state he was born in Amvrosiivka.
 In 1983, he graduated from the Ryazan Higher Airborne Command School.
 He became commander of a reconnaissance platoon of the regimental reconnaissance company in the 104th Guards Airborne Division.
 Serdyukov became deputy company commander, company commander, chief of staff, deputy battalion commander, and then a battalion commander.

-Career in the Russian Armed Forces
+Senior military career

 In 1993, Serdyukov graduated from the Frunze Military Academy.
 He became deputy commander of a regiment in the 76th Guards Airborne Division.
 Serdyukov fought in the First Chechen War.
 In 1995 he took command of the 237th Guards Airborne Regiment in the division.
 Between 1997 and 1998 he was chief of staff, deputy commander, and commander of the 104th Guards Airborne Regiment in the division.
 He was later deputy commander of the division.

-Serdyukov was for one year a deputy brigade commander of Russian units in Kosovo.
+Serdyukov was for one year a deputy brigade commander in the Russian military contingent in Kosovo.
 In Kosovo, he participated in the Incident at Pristina airport, a standoff between the Russian troops and NATO peacekeeping forces.

 Serdyukov served two one-year rotations in Chechnya.

 On 10 March 2002, Serdyukov became acting commander of the 138th Guards Motor Rifle Brigade in the Leningrad Military District.
 He was confirmed in the post on 11 July 2002, and commanded the brigade until 9 June 2003.
 From June 2004 to 2007, Serdyukov was commander of the 106th Guards Airborne Division.